lightmnd/ial-cs-pw-2024/README.md

 Remember to properly configure the Security Group to allow connection via SSH only from authorized machines.
 For convenience, at the moment the IP rule for SSH connection is set to 0.0.0.0, so it can be reached from anywhere, but for production, it is absolutely necessary to set this rule with the IP of the machines that can actually access it.

+TIPS:
-Also, consider creating regular snapshots of your EC2 volumes to easily recover your instance in case you lose it or for any other problem affecting your machine.
+1. Consider creating regular snapshots of your EC2 volumes to easily recover your instance in case you lose it or if you have any other problem affecting your machine.
 You can create a snapshot manually or schedule a plan with the Lifecycle Policy.
-In my case the snapshots will take every Sunday starting at 01:00 UTC and will be retained for 1 weeks.
+In my case, the snapshots will be taken every Sunday starting at 01:00 UTC and will be retained for 1 week.

+2. Since the learning purposes of this project, it is preferable to switch it off when it is not necessary to reduce the operational costs.
 ---